dylan-isaac/minecraft-ai/docs/ARCHITECTURE.md

 # Architecture

-This document describes the system design and architecture of the PydanticAI API Template.
+This document describes the system design and architecture of the Minecraft AI.

 ## System Overview

-The PydanticAI API Template is built on the following key components:
+The Minecraft AI is built on the following key components:

 ```text
 ┌───────────────────────────────────────────────────────┐